samborkent/safe/README.md

 ### Why do the math functions use the unsafe package?

 At the moment (Go 1.23), Go does not offer generic type assertion or generic type switching.
-So, after extensive testing and becnhmarking, I found that switching of the byte size of the generic zero type is currently the fastest way to differentiate between different numeric types.
-However, this does require som examination of the types overflow behaviour to deduce the concrete type See the implementations of `Add`, `Divide`, `Multiply`, and `Subtract` as example.
+So, after extensive testing and benchmarking, I found that switching based on the byte size of the generic zero type is currently the fastest way to differentiate between different numeric types.
+However, this does require some examination of the types overflow behaviour to deduce the concrete type.
+See the implementations of `Add`, `Divide`, `Multiply`, and `Subtract` as example.

 ### Why do you dereference `new(T)` without nil-checking?